-The latest report by IMARC Group, titled “Sardine Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, estimates that the global sardine market reached a volume of 3.50 Million Tons in 2018.
-Sardine, also referred to as pilchard or herring fish, belongs to the Clupeidae family.
-It is a small, elongated fish with silver skin which can be found in the Mediterranean Sea as well as the Atlantic and Pacific Oceans.
-Sardines usually feed on planktons owing to which they contain lower levels of mercury than other fishes.
-They are widely consumed across the globe as they are rich in vitamin B2 and B12, niacin, phosphorus, potassium, calcium, iron, selenium, and omega-3 fatty acids.
-Apart from this, they are used as animal feed and are also commercially farmed for oil which is further utilized for manufacturing paint and varnish.
+IMARC Group’s latest report, titled “Sardine Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, the global sardine market size reached 3.54 Million Tons in 2019.
+Sardine belongs to the Clupeidae family and is also referred to as herring fish or pilchard.
+It is a small, elongated fish with silver skin and is mostly found in the Mediterranean Sea and the Pacific and Atlantic oceans.
+Sardines generally feed on planktons, due to which they have lower mercury levels compared to other fish.
+They are a rich source of vitamins B2 and B12, omega-3 fatty acids, niacin, phosphorus, potassium, calcium, iron, and selenium.
+As a result, they are widely consumed around the world, as well as used in animal feed.
+They are also commercially farmed for oil, which is further utilized for manufacturing paints and varnish.

-The consumption of sardines help in improving heart functions, regulating cholesterol levels, boosting the immune system, losing weight and maintaining salt level in the body.
-Due to these health benefits, there has been a rise in their consumption worldwide.
-Another factor that has impelled the demand for sardines is their availability at affordable prices in comparison with other fish species with the same nutritional value.
-Additionally, the long shelf-life of sardines coupled with the escalating popularity of ready-to-eat seafood products is anticipated to drive the growth of the sardine market.
-Moreover, the adoption of sustainable fish farming techniques by manufacturers is likely to create a positive outlook for the market.
-As a result, the market is projected to reach a volume of 3.65 Million Tons by 2024, expanding at a CAGR of 0.6% during 2019-2024.
+The regular consumption of sardines is known to improve heart function, regulate cholesterol levels, boost the immune system, maintain the body's salt level and aid in weight loss.
+The growing awareness regarding these health benefits has led to a rise in the sales of sardines worldwide.
+Another factor that has impelled the demand for sardines is their availability at affordable prices than other fish varieties with the same nutritional content.
+Besides this, the long shelf life of sardines, coupled with the escalating preference for ready-to-eat seafood products, is anticipated to drive the growth of the sardine market.
+Moreover, the adoption of sustainable fish farming techniques by manufacturers is likely to create a positive outlook for the market in the near future.
+Looking forward, the market is expected to grow at a stable rate during the next five years.

-- Based on product types, the market has been segregated into canned sardine, frozen sardine and fresh sardine.
+- The market has been categorized on the basis of the type into canned, frozen and fresh sardine.
 Amongst these, canned sardine holds the majority of the market share, representing the leading product type.

-- Based on distribution channels, supermarkets and hypermarkets account for the largest share of the global sardine market.
-Other distribution channels include convenience stores, hotels and restaurants, online and others.
+- Based on the distribution channel, the majority of sardine is distributed through supermarkets and hypermarkets.
+Other major distribution channels include convenience stores, hotels and restaurants, online and others.